Why teach Japanese online via LanguaTalk?

 Payment will be sent automatically to your bank account once per month - we take care of this, so you won't need to do anything.
 The payment will usually be sent on the 4th of each month and will cover lessons given during the previous month.
 Note that it will usually takes between 1 and 3 days (excluding weekends) for the payment to reach you (this depends on the banks and where you live in the world).

-What taxes will I need to pay?
+What taxes will I have to pay?

 As with other online platforms, if you teach Japanese online via LanguaTalk, you'll do so as an independent freelancer.
 Given tutors on our site are all over the world, we cannot advise on their responsibilities regarding taxes and accounting.
-You should be aware that as a freelancer your country will usually expect you to report your income and pay taxes associated with self-employment.
+You should be conscious that as a freelancer your country will usually expect you to report your income and pay taxes associated with self-employment.

 What expectations are placed upon tutors & how can I maximise my teaching hours?